-Traditional clinical teachers keep the same hours as their cooperating teacher(s).
+Clinical teachers keep the same hours as their cooperating teacher(s).
 Clinical teachers are expected to participate in all activities that their cooperating teacher is involved in at the partner school.
 Activities may include: PTA meetings, open house, UIL, in-services, faculty meetings, ARD meetings, and parent conferences.

-All teaching activities during clinical teaching may be structured in the following fashion.
-This is just a guideline.
 You and your cooperating teacher will decide on your timeline of phase in/phase out of responsibilities and sign an agreement related to your schedule.
+The following timeline is just a guideline.